giffordlabcvr/Lentivirus-GLUE-SRLV/README.md

 Classification is based on maximum likelihood clade assignment (MLCA) as implemented in GLUE.
 Sequences are classified into genotypes and subtypes defined via phylogenetic analysis of full-length reference genome sequences.

-For more details please see the Lentivirus-GLUE **[User Guide](https://github.com/giffordlabcvr/Lentivirus-GLUE/wiki/SRLV-Project-Development-Background)**.
+For more details on the SRLV extension project please see the Lentivirus-GLUE **[User Guide](https://github.com/giffordlabcvr/Lentivirus-GLUE/wiki/SRLV-Project-Development-Background)**.

 * * * * *